-An optimization problem for which the use of these machine learning techniques can be particularly advantageous is the TTDP.
-In a realistic setting, we can expect the variability across instances of the same region to come mostly from the choices made by tourists, and not so much from region specific characteristics like the location of the points of interest or their opening and closing times.
-This means that, in practice, it is necessary to repeatedly solve almost the same instance problem, where only a limited set of specific features/parameters may vary, usually in an expected and controlled way.
-Thus, even when access to real data is not feasible, the generation of realistic instances for training can be achieved through simulation.
-This should allow training a model using reinforcement learning techniques that generalizes across that variability.
+An optimization problem to which the use of these machine learning techniques can be particularly beneficial is the TTDP.
+In a realistic setting, we can expect the variability across instances of the same region to come mostly from the choices made by tourists, and not so much from region specific characteristics like the location of its points of interest or their opening and closing times.
+This means that, in practice, one needs to repeatedly solve a nearly same instance problem where only a limited set of specific features/parameters may vary, usually in an expected and controlled way.
+Thus, when access to real data is not possible, the generation of realistic instances for training can be achieved through simulation.
+This should allow the training with reinforcement learning of a model that can generalize across that variability.

-Here we explore the application of Pointer Networks to the OPTW/TTDP problem.
-We propose a model that takes into account the recurrent nature of the sequential solution construction process, leveraging Pointer Networks to better address problems with dynamic time-dependent constraints.
-It is a recursive attentive model and relies on a Transformer block (\cite{Vaswani2017, Deudon2018, Kool2019a}) with dynamical graph attention (\cite{Velickovic2018}).
+In this paper, we explore the application of Pointer Networks to the OPTW/TTDP problem.
+We propose a model that takes into account the recurrent nature of the construction process of the sequential solution, using Pointer Networks to better address problems with dynamic time-dependent constraints.
+This is a recursive attentive model that relies on a Transformer block (\cite{Vaswani2017, Deudon2018, Kool2019a}) with dynamical graph self-attention (\cite{Velickovic2018}).
 We use reinforcement learning to train the model for a particular instance-region (a fixed set of points of interests with fixed coordinates, opening and closing times and duration of visit).
-During learning we generate new instances (new instant-tourists) for that instance-region that vary on user-score of each point of interest, start time and position, and available time for the tour.
-We generate these in a way that mimics the variability expected across tourists so that we might expect to obtain a model able to generalize across tourists that visit that region/city/neighborhood.
+During learning, we generate new instances (new instant-tourists) for that instance-region that vary depending on the score provided by tourists to each point of interest, starting time and position, and the time available for the tour.
+We generate these instances in a way that mimics the variability expected across tourists so that we might obtain a model capable of generalizing across tourists who visit that region/city/neighbourhood.